How Libbulletjme works

 Successful initialization of a native library causes Libbulletjme to start a daemon thread named "Physics Cleaner".
 Its purpose is to free any tracked native objects whose corresponding java objects have been garbage collected.

 As a performance enhancement, Libbulletjme can parallelize certain for-loops on platforms that support OpenMP.
-To enable this feature, a multi-threaded native library must be loaded.
+To enable this feature, a multithreaded (Mt) native library must be loaded.

 Next steps